ZoomRmc/aoc2023_nim/README.md

  - [2020](https://github.com/ZoomRmc/aoc2020_nim)

 ## General notes
+This year is marked with my attempt of trading the only third-party dependency used so far - [zero_functional](https://github.com/zero-functional/zero-functional) - for a new and shiny[^shiny] [slicerator/itermacros](https://github.com/beef331/slicerator) by Elegantbeef.
+Let's see how far it will serve me.

 What I'm trying to stick to while writing the solutions, in order of importance:
  - Intelligible implementation logic, clear data flow.
  - Brevity must not hurt readability.